grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 stuff you promised to teach me.

-**Johnny:** Not only TDD, but we are also gonna use some of the practices associated with a process called Acceptance Test Driven Development, albeit in a simplified form.
+**Johnny:** Not only TDD, but we are also gonna use some of the practices associated with a process called Acceptance Test-Driven Development, albeit in a simplified form.

 **Benjamin:** Acceptance Test-Driven Development?
 What is that?